cblavier/changix/README.md

 # Changix

 Very small & simple Elixir library that gives you changelog features based on a bunch of markdown files.
-Since it leverages on Elixir _metaprogramming_ features, everything is done at compile time, none at runtime.
+It leverages on Elixir _metaprogramming_ features, so that everything is done at compile time.

+Changix come with no runtime dependency, and can be used with any _Markdown_ parser.
+A default behavior is implemented if earmark(https://github.com/pragdave/earmark) markdown library is present.

 ## Installation